 - Meet or exceed all GPA requirements (2.65 GPA or higher in teaching major(s), minor(s), and overall with no grade below a C)

-- All students, except valid MT licensed teachers, must obtain a new, federal criminal background report (CBR) for student teaching; a new fingerprint card, fees, and documents are to be submitted at the time an application for student teaching is submitted.
+- All students must obtain a new, federal criminal background report (CBR) for student teaching; a new fingerprint card, fees, and documents are to be submitted at the time an application for student teaching is submitted.
 Review and complete the Federal Criminal Background Check process.

-Questions?
-Contact Traci Sgrignoli, Director of Field Experiences and Assessments
+Traci Sgrignoli, Director of Field Experiences and Licensure

 Student Teaching Application